When is Arthroscopy Recommended?

-- Ankle arthritis: Ankle arthroscopy offers a minimally invasive way to perform ankle fusion which is a common treatment for patients with ankle arthritis.
+Ankle arthroscopy offers a minimally invasive way to perform ankle fusion.
+In fact, this is a typical treatment for patients with ankle arthritis.

-- Ankle fractures: Along with open techniques of fracture repair, ankle arthroscopy can help to ensure normal alignment of bone and cartilage.
+In addition, along with open techniques of fracture repair, this procedure helps to ensure normal alignment of bone and cartilage.

-- Ankle pain: For overall evaluation or diagnosis, an ankle Arthroscopy allows the surgeon to determine what is causing your ankle pain.
+Arthroscopy also allows the surgeon to determine what is causing ankle pain.

-- Anterior ankle impingement: Also known as athlete’s ankle or footballer’s ankle, this condition when bone or soft tissue at the front of the ankle joint becomes inflamed resulting in ankle pain and swelling.
-The ankle Arthroscopy procedure can be used to shave away inflamed tissues and bone spurs.
+Anterior Ankle Impingement is also known as an athlete’s ankle or footballer’s ankle.
+This condition occurs when bone or soft tissue at the front of the ankle joint becomes inflamed.
+So, this results in ankle pain and swelling.
+The ankle Arthroscopy procedure, however, is used to shave away inflamed tissues and bone spurs.

-- Arthrofibrosis: Scar tissue can form within the ankle often after a surgery resulting in a painful and stiff joint.
-Ankle arthroscopy can be used to identify the scar tissue and remove it.
+Scar tissue forms within the ankle often after surgery.
+This often results in a painful and stiff joint.
+However, arthroscopy is used in identifying and removing scar tissue.

-- Infection: When there is an infection in the joint, it cannot be treated with antibiotics alone.
-It often requires an urgent surgery to wash out the joint that can be accomplished with ankle arthroscopy.
+When there is an infection in the joint, treating with only antibiotics isn’t possible.
+Often it requires urgent surgery to wash out the joint.
+This is accomplished with ankle arthroscopy.

-- Ligament tears: In a few words, a ligament is a band of tissue which connects bone to bone.
+In a few words, a ligament is a band of tissue that connects bone to bone.
 Several ligaments in the ankle help keep it stable and enable movement.
-Arthroscopy can be used to repair torn ligaments.
+Arthroscopy is often used to repair torn ligaments.

-- Loose fragments: Pieces of bone, cartilage and scar tissue inside the ankle that can cause the joint to lock up.
-Loose bodies can also be painful and can cause problems such as clicking and catching.
-With the use of Ankle arthroscopy, these fragments can be removed.
+Pieces of bone, cartilage, and scar tissue inside the ankle are called loose fragments.
+They can cause the joint to lock up.
+Loose bodies can also be painful and can cause problems, such as clicking and catching.
+However, with the use of arthroscopy, these fragments can be removed.

-- Synovitis: This occurs when synovial tissue (soft tissue of the ankle joint) becomes inflamed causing pain and swelling.
-It is caused by injury, joint overuse, rheumatoid arthritis, and osteoarthritis.
+This occurs when synovial tissue (soft tissue of the ankle joint) becomes inflamed.
+Thus causing pain and swelling.
+This occurs by injury, joint overuse, rheumatoid arthritis, and osteoarthritis.
 Ankle arthroscopy can help to surgically remove the inflamed tissue.